 - Display: 16" 4K Mini-LED, 165Hz

-- Target: Power users wanting premium experience
+- Target Audience: Power users wanting the premium RTX 5090 experience

 Best Performance: Alienware m18 R2